- 5 calendar years for most master’s degrees

 - 6 calendar years for MBA and EMBA programs

-Time to degree may be extended by completing and submitting an Extension of Time for Degree form to the Registrar’s Office.
+Time to degree may be extended by completing and submitting an Extension of Time for Degree form (available on the Registrar’s Form Index) to the Registrar’s Office.

 Specific degree program requirements are known as milestones.
 Students must be enrolled for the semester in order for milestones to be accepted and recorded on the student’s official transcript.
 Progress to degree in the successful and timely completion of degree milestones is governed by the University’s policy on satisfactory academic progress.
 Milestones for the master’s degree may include the following: